 So….
-I’m a Software Sustainability Fellow Philip Fowler, 19th December 2013 I’m pleased to announce that I am one of the Software Sustainability Fellows for 2014.
+I’m a Software Sustainability Fellow Philip Fowler, 19th December 2013 0 shares I’m pleased to announce that I am one of the Software Sustainability Fellows for 2014.
 I met all the other fellows when we were being selected and it is an amazing group with very diverse research interests and backgrounds.
 This means I have a responsibility to try and improve the development and use of software in my field, computational biophysics.
 My plan is to hold one or more Software Carpentry workshops.
 I organised the first Software Carpentry workshop at the University of Oxford in October 2012. learn about, and publicise the use of volunteer computing networks.
 Share this:Twitter Related research

 antimicrobial resistance New paper: quantitative measurement of effect of mutations on antibiotics in M. tuberculosis 15th January 202415th January 2024 The CRyPTIC project played a major role in the release by the WHO of their… Share this:Twitter Read More